voxeet/hackathon-quick-start/README.md

 - [Transcode API](https://docs.dolby.io/media-apis/docs/transcode-api-guide) - Create variations of format for media so soundtracks on soundcloud, streaming media online, or use in film can be achieved.
 - [Music Mastering API](https://docs.dolby.io/media-apis/docs/music-mastering-api-guide) - For new compositions that are not already using professional tools.

-Media API content that can help you get started :
+Media API content that can help you get started:
 - [Sampling Excerpts of Media to Determine Ideal Enhance Parameters](https://dolby.io/blog/sampling-excerpts-of-media-to-determine-ideal-enhance-parameters/)
 - [Transcode Video to YouTube Recommendations](https://dolby.io/blog/transcode-video-to-youtube-recommendations/)
 - [Beginner’s Guide to Diagnosing Audio Issues as Part of an Azure Serverless Media Workflow](https://dolby.io/blog/diagnosing-audio-issues-azure-serverless-media-workflow/)